LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 ### <a id="eta_maven"></a>Maven pom.xml setting for ETA Java

-The pom.xml file for the ETA Java application is similar to the EMA Java application except you do not need to declare EMA dependency.
+The pom.xml file for the ETA Java application is the following.
+Please note that the project needs ```com.refinitiv.eta.valueadd.cache``` artifact when the ETA Java project use ETA ValueAdd Cache module only.

 ```
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"